Skip to main content

 1

-Build an HTTPS endpoint in your application that can receive POST requests.
-This endpoint should be able to handle JSON payloads and return appropriate HTTP status codes.
+Set up an HTTPS endpoint in your application that can receive POST requests.
+This endpoint should be publicly accessible and able to handle JSON payloads.

 2